gkochera/CS340-demo-flask-app/README.md

 > You might notice the commands between steps are ALL CAPS or lower case.
 It really doesn't matter.
 MySQL understands just fine either way.
 The UPPER CASE convention just helps make the SQL keywords stand out but either way your queries will work just fine.
 The only time case matters is with your string literals (i.e. anything in quotes).

+<a name="database-to-app"></a>
+## Connecting the Database to Our App

+We have a bit of work to do now.
+We need to write a bit of code to set up our connection to the database, establish how we are going to communicate with it, and do some other housekeeping while the app is running.
+Fortunately, @mlopresta has written much of the code needed to interface with this database.
+In our `database` folder, there are two files: `db_connector.py` and `db_credentials.py`.